This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 CLEANING SCHEDULE TEMPLATE

-Click image to download PDF copy of this cleaning schedule
+Click image to download a PDF copy of this cleaning schedule

 If you decide to make your own schedule, please remember these things:

-– No one schedule will work perfectly for everyone.
+• No single schedule will work perfectly for everyone.
 Make it work for you.
-This schedule is pretty type A, so if you’re not, try something else.
-Not everybody cares about the dust on their dark blinds.
+This schedule is pretty type A. If you’re not, try something else.
+Not everybody notices the dust on their dark blinds, but you do.

-– Be ok with skipping a day.
-Skip two.
-You’ll be starting over in a week; so if you don’t get it done, you can catch back up soon enough.
+• Be okay with skipping a day.
+Heck, skip two.
+You’ll be starting over in a week.
+If you don’t get it done, you can catch back up soon enough.

-– Involve the whole family.
-Assign tasks, or let the kids pick their own.
-By doing so, you are instilling great habits and a sense of responsibility.
+• Involve the whole family.
+Assign tasks or let the kids pick their own.
+This will instill good habits and a sense of responsibility.

 cleaning schedule template - pinterest